build-on-aws/bookstore-demo-app-with-authz/docs/README.md

 ### Books

-In the provided example, you will be able to list _12 books_ - if authenticated user, will be able to list all of them.
-Here you can evaluate the schema and available fields:
+In the provided example, you will be able to list maximally _12 books_ - assuming that an authenticated user is permitted to list all of them.
+Here you can evaluate the schema and available fields for this kind of entity:

 ```json
 {